hawkeyesec/scanner-cli/README.md

 __Note__: If you opt for docker and you are on macosx, please be aware that the `osxfs` is approx 20x slower than native filesystem access, so if you're scanning a particularly large project you may experience some slow down and the `npm` choice would be a better option.

+## Default file lists
+Hawkeye will attempt to detect a .git folder in your target, if it is there it will only scan git tracked files.
+If there is no .git in the target directory, then all files will be scanned.

 ### Options
 There are a few options available: